Heaven & Hell (band): Formation and early days (2005–2006)

 In an October 2005 interview with the programme "Masters of Rock", aired on BBC Radio 2, Ronnie James Dio revealed his plans to work with Black Sabbath guitarist Tony Iommi once again.
 He stated that two songs would be penned, and were to feature on a "project" entitled Black Sabbath – The Dio Years.
 Black Sabbath bassist Geezer Butler and drummer Bill Ward were initially named as the rhythm section completing the project.
-At Iommi's behest, the group rebranded themselves Heaven & Hell to differentiate this incarnation from the Osbourne-fronted Black Sabbath which was then only on a hiatus.
+At Iommi's behest, the group rebranded themselves Heaven & Hell to differentiate this incarnation from the Osbourne-fronted Black Sabbath.
 However, for The Dio Years – for which the band would end up recording three new songs rather than two – the band continued to use the Black Sabbath name.

 Ward, who performed on the 1980 Heaven and Hell album and the first half of the tour, ultimately declined to be the band's drummer before they recorded, citing musical differences.
 His departure made way for a reunion of the other Dio-fronted Black Sabbath line-up which included journeyman drummer Vinny Appice.
 Appice had replaced Ward midway through the original Heaven and Hell tour in 1980, and he remained the Black Sabbath drummer for two years coinciding with Dio's tenure in the band from 1980 to 1982, and again when Dio reunited with the band in 1991 and 1992.
 He also backed the Osbourne-led version of the group briefly in 1998 while Ward was ill.

 Following the recording of three new tracks for Black Sabbath – The Dio Years, the group embarked on a 2007 tour.
 This tour was voted "Comeback of the Year" at the Classic Rock Roll of Honour Awards by readers of Classic Rock.